TungstenRPA/Mail/Microsoft365.md

 * The tenant is the **Directory (Client) ID** from your [Registered Apps in Azure](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 * Click **Next**.
 * Click **Authorization link**.
+* Sign in at Microsoft and approve the authentication.
+* Click **Close**.
+* Management Console will show you the tokens.
+You do not need these as your robots will not login.
+You are using Mail Triggers in MC and your robot will be handling an eml file.
+*